derdoktor667/flight32/README.md

 *   🛡️ **Robust System State Machine**: A built-in state machine ensures safe and predictable behavior, from initialization to in-flight, with robust error handling and failsafe modes.
 *   🧩 **Clean & Modular Architecture**: A clean, object-oriented design makes the firmware easy to understand, modify, and extend.
 *   ✈️ **Configurable Flight Modes**: Seamlessly switch between Acro (rate-based) and Stabilized (angle-based) flight modes using a dedicated RC channel.
 Stabilized mode utilizes a cascaded PID control loop for precise angle holding.
 *   📊 **Real-time System Insights**: Tune and debug on the fly with a powerful, built-in terminal and a web-based serial monitor.
-The firmware's MultiWii Serial Protocol (MSP) implementation is fully compatible with the `flight32_msp_tester.py` reference script, ensuring seamless integration with external tools.
+The firmware's MultiWii Serial Protocol (MSP) implementation is **now highly compatible with Betaflight Configurator (tested against versions 4.0.6 and 4.2.11)**, ensuring seamless integration with external tools.
 Monitor CPU load, loop times, memory usage, and more.
 *   🎛️ **Persistent On-the-Fly Tuning**: A full PID controller and complete channel mapping are easily adjustable via the terminal, with all settings saved persistently to non-volatile storage.
 *   📡 **Extensible Receiver & IMU Support**: Built with a generic task structure to easily support new receiver protocols (currently IBUS, PPM) and IMU sensors (currently MPU6050/MPU6500).
-*   **Robust Attitude Estimation**: Utilizes a Mahony filter to provide highly accurate and robust orientation data (quaternions), essential for stable flight.
+*   **Robust Attitude Estimation**: Utilizes a Mahony filter to provide highly accurate and robust orientation data (quaternions), essential for stable flight, **derived directly from raw IMU sensor data, without relying on the MPU6050/MPU6500's Digital Motion Processor (DMP)**.
+*   **Comprehensive MSP Compatibility**: Achieved full alignment with Betaflight's MSP protocol, including accurate command ID mapping and robust default data responses for previously unimplemented commands.
+This ensures a fluid experience with Betaflight Configurator and other MSP-compatible tools.
 *   **Configurable IMU**: Fine-tune your IMU with configurable gyroscope range, accelerometer range, and low-pass filter settings, along with improved temperature accuracy.
 *   ⚙️ **DShot Motor Control**: Precise and efficient digital motor control using the ESP32's RMT peripheral.
 *   **Configurable Gyro Filtering**: A configurable Biquad filter cascade, including a low-pass filter and two notch filters, to eliminate noise for smoother flight.